 Obviously, you need to put the costs somewhere … a budget tracker!

 You can get my budget tracker for Excel as part of my Project Template Pack.

 The file allows you plan estimated effort and cost and to track actual expenses on a monthly basis.

 If this is the first time you’re setting up a project budget, read my practical guide on project budgeting.
 The article shows you how to estimate and calculate project costs for each category, from personal effort to material and service fees to capital expenditures.

 I recommend you also create a stakeholder matrix.
 This is an overview of all stakeholders of the project or – in other words — a list of people (or organizational entities) that might be affected by your project.

 Why is it a good idea to create the overview?
 You don’t want to miss anybody in your project who might actually have a saying in it.
 Also, you want to communicate early to people who might be affected by the project’s scope.

 Remember that stakeholders can be internal as well as external (for example government agencies).

 Putting together a stakeholder matrix takes some time and a bit of “detective work”.
-That’s why I suggest you follow my guide on performing a stakeholder analysis.

 9. Project communication plan